Replicable-MARL/MARLlib/README.md

   -

 ### **Part VI.
 Bug Shooting**
+This part is really important and I highly recommend you to read it first and keep in mind before running the code.

 - ppo related bug: refer to https://github.com/ray-project/ray/pull/20743.
   - make sure sgd_minibatch_size > max_seq_len
   - enlarge the sgd_minibatch_size (128 in default)